numcommand/num/doc/functions.md

 #### kurtosis, kurt

-The kurtosis, e.g. peakness or flatness.
+The kurtosis, e.g. the heaviness of a distribution's tails.
 Default uses sample, not population.

     echo "1 2 4" | num kurtosis
     5.44444

 This calculates for a sample, not a population.

+The kurtosis is sometimes described as a curve's "peakness or flatness", or "small shoulders or big shoulders".

 These are also available:
 <ul>